dougabugg/dfos-license/README.md

 You can find Doug's email in the git history of this repository.

 # TODO
-clean up text after getting some sleep. more TBD.
+clean up text after getting some sleep. tools to enable updating the license, configuring parameters, defining commercial use, and default/fallback licenses. more TBD.